Golf Tutorials

 A tidy bag isn't just about club order.
 Using your pockets effectively saves you time and cuts down on mental clutter.
 Designate a specific purpose for each pocket and always return items to their proper home.
 You'll never dig for a tee again.

-Large Apparel a
+Large Apparel Pocket

-• Lightweight rain jacket and a
+• Lightweight rain jacket

 • Extra long-sleeve layer or pullover

-• Extra a
+• Extra hat

-The Front a aka Your a Pocket a
+The Front Pocket

 When you reach into this pocket mid-round, you should instantly find a ball, not an archive of every tee you've ever used.

-The Velour-Lined Valuables a
+The Velour-Lined Valuables Pocket

-• Keys, wallet, and a watch
+• Keys, wallet, and watch

-• Phone a off a silence) a
+• Phone (turned off or on silence)

 Always check that this pocket is fully zipped.
 It's the most important one to secure.